 Grant Access to a User from a Remote System

-In this section, we will create a new database named wpdb and user named wpuser, and grant access to the remote system to connect to a database wpdb as user wpuser.
+In this section, we will create a new database named wpdb and a user named wpuser, and grant access to the remote system to connect to the database wpdb as user wpuser.

 Provide your admin (root) password as shown in the Webdock backend and when you get the prompt create a database and user with the following command: